-- 4. [Name of the Mitigation Participants] as the authorized mitigation activity participant for the "[Name of Mitigation Activity]' (hereinafter referred to as the Mitigation Activity as defined in the Cooperation Agreement with the [Name of the Participating Party]. - 5.
+- 4. [Name of the Mitigation Participants] as the authorised mitigation activity participant for the "[Name of Mitigation Activity]' (hereinafter referred to as the Mitigation Activity as defined in the Cooperation Agreement with the [Name of the Participating Party]. - 5.
 Having satisfied all the pre-conditions for authorizing mitigation outcomes for international transfers and their subsequent use cases as set out in the Manual of Procedures. - 6.
-Having also considered the technical recommendations from CMAB on the [Name of the Activity].